 A training program for school psychologists was established at Alfred University in 1952.
-Alfred's School Psychology Program is one of the oldest and most respected programs in New York State and is approved by the New York State Department of Education.
+Alfred's School Psychology Program is one of the oldest and most respected programs in New York State and is accredited by the New York State Department of Education and the National Association of School Psychologists (NASP).
 Graduates of the Alfred University program will be able to meet the certification requirements of most State Departments of Education, as well as National Certification by the National School Psychology Certification Board of the National Association of School Psychologists.
-Additionally, graduates of the doctoral program will be New York State license eligible.
-If the prospective student has prior knowledge of the state in which he or she desires to be employed, it is advisable to obtain a copy of that state's current certification standards and to consult with their advisor to best plan the program of studies.
+If a student is likely to become employed in a state other than New York, it is advisable to obtain a copy of that state's current certification standards and to consult with their advisor to best plan the program of studies.